Dacode45/ayeke/node/david_site/README.md

 ├── /src/                       # The source code of the application │   ├── /api/                   # REST API / Relay endpoints
-│   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /components/            # React components
+│   ├── /actions/               # Action creators that allow to trigger a dispatch to stores │   ├── /Components/            # React Components
 │   ├── /constants/             # Constants (action types etc.)
-│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core components (Flux dispatcher, base classes, utilities) │   ├── /decorators/            # Higher-order React components │   ├── /public/                # Static files which are copied into the /build/public folder │   ├── /stores/                # Stores contain the application state and logic │   ├── /templates/             # HTML templates for server-side rendering, emails etc.
+│   ├── /content/               # Static content (plain HTML or Markdown, Jade, you name it) │   ├── /core/                  # Core Components (Flux dispatcher, base classes, utilities) │   ├── /decorators/            # Higher-order React Components │   ├── /public/                # Static files which are copied into the /build/public folder │   ├── /stores/                # Stores contain the application state and logic │   ├── /templates/             # HTML templates for server-side rendering, emails etc.